ufoscout/go-up/README.md

 Readers priority -> Last one wins
 ---------------------------------
-Properties defined in later readers will override properties defined earlier readers, in case of overlapping keys.
+Properties defined in later readers will override properties defined in earlier readers, in case of overlapping keys.
 Hence, make sure that the most specific readers are the last ones in the given list of locations.

 For example: